• Skip to primary navigation

 Pork , herbs, vegetables in Dutch Oven.

 • Top with the fresh herbs.
 Cover the pot and cook in oven for 30 minutes.
 Test for doneness.
-If pork registers 140°F., it is done.
-Let rest on platter and temperature will rise to 145°F, the USDA recommendation.
+If the internal temperature of the pork registers at least 145°F., it is done.
+Let rest on platter for a few minutes.

 • Remove pork from refrigerator about 30 minutes before cooking.